-The best available scientific and commercial data, as discussed above, identifies the geographical area occupied by P. perotteti as Central and South America and West Africa.
-Since these areas are entirely outside U.S. jurisdiction, we cannot designate critical habitat in the geographical area occupied by the species.
-We can designate critical habitat in unoccupied areas in the U.S.
+The best available scientific and commercial data as discussed above identify the geographical area occupied by P. perotteti as Central and South America and West Africa.
+Since these areas are entirely outside U.S. jurisdiction, NMFS cannot designate critical habitat in the geographical area occupied by the species.
+NMFS can designate critical habitat in unoccupied areas if the area(s) are determined by the Secretary to be essential for the conservation of the species.
+Regulations at 50 CFR 424.12 (e) specify that we shall designate as critical habitat areas outside the geographical range presently occupied by the species only when the designation limited to its present range would be inadequate to ensure the conservation of the species.